krishang118/ROAM-Heuristic-Implementation/README.md

-# Strategic Social Network with ROAM Heuristic
+# ROAM Heuristic Implementation (Strategic Social Network)

 This repository contains an implementation of the ROAM (Remove One, Add Many) heuristic for strategic social network analysis, based on the 2017 research paper: